subraatakumar/FullStack-JavaScript-Developer-Course/README.md

   - Applying for web development jobs
   - Handling a Job Offer
 - Conclusion

-## Prerequsites
-This course is designed for complete beginners so no prior programming knowledge required.
-But you should have the following basic computer knowledges :
-- How to switch on a computer ?
-- How to write text files ?
-- How to surf internet in a browser ?
-- What is hardware and software ?
-What is the difference between system software and application software ?

-# Hardware requirements
-- You must have access to a desktop or laptop computer.
-(This does not mean that you can not learn this course with out a desktop or laptop.
-But definitely you will not be able to get 100% out of it.)

-# Software Requirement
-- Any text editor to write programs.
-(VSCode is prefered which is a free text editor.)

 ## Final Words
 After successful completion of this course you have learnt how to be a Successful full stack web developer.
 But you have to keep practicing.
 Push your strength to create some nice projects which you can reflect in your portfolio.